scverse/scvi-tools/docs/user_guide/models/totalvi.rst

      - Denoised/normalized gene expression,
      - ``px_["scale"]``
    * - :math:`\alpha_n \in [1, \infty)^T`
-     - Foreground scaling factor for proteins, identifies the mixture distribution
+     - Foreground scaling factor for proteins, identifies the mixture distribution (see below)
      - ``py_["rate_fore"]``
    * - :math:`\pi_n \in (0, 1)^T`
      - Probability of background for each protein